-- A. Approval by the DVOMB for listing as an Entry Level Provider is valid for two years in order to allow the provider time to develop competency in the required areas at the Full Operating Level.
-The DVCS shall assess the progression of competencies for Entry Level Providers at least once every six months.
-Entry Level Providers shall submit the Full Operating Level application no later than two years after an applicant is approved as Entry Level. - B. Continuing Education for Entry Level Providers shall consist of the completion of a minimum of 14 clock hours every year in areas relevant to improve the provider competencies in delivering treatment, and working with court ordered domestic violence offenders.
-The 14 hours shall be comprised of trainings recommended by the DVCS to enhance the Entry Level Provider's competencies.
-Every 2 years, the Approved Entry Level Provider shall complete the DVOMB Policy Update training.
-The Entry Level Provider may apply DVOMB Policy Update training hours towards total CEU hours for renewal. - C. Entry Level Approved Providers shall reapply for continued placement as determined by the Board.
+- A. Approval by the DVOMB for listing as an EL Provider is valid for two years in order to allow the Provider time to develop competency in the required areas at the FOL.
+The DVCS shall assess the progression of competencies for EL Providers at least once every six months.
+EL Providers shall submit the FOL application no later than two years after an applicant is approved as EL. - B. Continuing Education for EL Providers shall consist of the completion of a minimum of 14 clock hours every year in areas relevant to improve Provider competencies in delivering services, and working with court ordered domestic violence offenders.
+The 14 hours shall be comprised of trainings recommended by the DVCS to enhance the EL Provider's competencies to include diversity, victim safety, and victim dynamics.
+Every 2 years, the EL Provider shall complete a DVOMB Standards Booster and Policy Update training, along with a DVRNA Booster training.
+The EL Provider may apply DVOMB Standards Booster and Policy Update, in addition to the DVRNA Booster training hours towards total CEU hours for renewal.

+C. EL Providers shall reapply for continued placement every two years or as determined by the DVOMB.